-In this post, I’m going to show you how I create amazing looking featured images to use in my blog posts from start to finish.
+In this post, I’m going to show you how to create amazing looking featured images to use in your blog posts from start to finish.

 First of all, what is a featured post image?

-A featured post image is the primary image for a blog article or page.
+A featured post image is a primary image for a blog article or web page.

-This primary post image can be seen at the top of most content pages, for instance, blog posts, often appearing before the content.
+This primary image can be seen at the top of most content pages, for instance – blog posts, often appearing before the content.

-By default, featured images are usually generated first when sharing a link to an article on social media.
+By default, featured images are usually pulled up first when sharing a link to an article on social media.

 Featured images come in all shapes and sizes.
-For example, for this blog, I use full-width, 1920px custom featured images.
-For my personal brand blog at FabrizioVanMarciano.com, I prefer to use smaller 750px width featured images.
+For instance, for Magnet4Blogging, I use full-width, 1920px custom featured images in my blog posts.

 Are featured post images really that important?

-Featured images don’t just open up a great blog post, but they can also help compel users to want to click on, and read an article or page, and like I said earlier, featured images are the primary image that’s often associated with a shared link on social media, so it’s the first thing people see before anything else.
+And like I said earlier, featured images are the primary image that’s often associated with a shared link on social media, so it is the first thing people see before anything else.

 What tools do you need to create amazing looking featured post images?